Did you Know? List of Interesting Facts about Inuit Indians

 - Fact 19 - History: The Massacre at Bloody Falls took place July 17, 1771 during Samuel Hearne's exploration of the Coppermine River.
 Chipewyan Dene warriors led by Hearne's guide and companion Matonabbee discovered a group of local Copper Inuit camped by rapids and massacred approximately 20 men, women and children.

-We have included a selection of trivia and interesting facts about Inuit Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Inuit Indians which we hope will be of help with homework.
 Most of these interesting facts about Inuit Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Inuit Native Americans and info will help you increase your knowledge on the subject of Inuit Native Americans.
+Many of these interesting and random pieces of information and fun facts about Inuit Indians and info will help you increase your knowledge on the subject of Inuit Indians.